liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 ## Data Lineage in Azure Machine Learning

 **Model reproducibility** is a critical component of production-grade machine learning pipelines.
-Without it, Data Scientists risk having limited visibility into what causes changes in model performance.
+Without it, Data scientists risk having limited visibility into what causes changes in model performance.
 The variability may appear to be caused by an adjustment of one parameter, but may actually be caused by hidden sources of randomness.
 Reproducibility reduces or eliminates variations when rerunning failed jobs or prior experiments, making it essential in the context of fault tolerance and iterative refinement of models.
 Running ML pipelines in the cloud across multiple compute nodes not only multiplies the sources of non-determinism but also increases the need for both fault tolerance and iterative model development.

 There are 5 major components that define a machine learning model: